gmaffy/gmaffy.github.io/README.md

-# gmaffy.github.io
-#7DaysOfCoding for the Google Scholarship Challenge
+This is a project by Godwin Mafireyi, submitted in fulfilment of the requirements of Google Africa Scholarship challenge #7DaysofCodeChallenge